Srinadh3435/react_basics/README.md

     npm install -D parcel # The required bundler can be replaced with Parcel Here we are using Parcel.

-Note: -D is the type of dependency being installed.
+Note: '-D' is the type of dependency being installed.
 There are 2 types of dependencies while using:
 i.
 Dev dependency(gives more checks and error verification) ii.
 Normal dependency (mostly used for production)